prrvchr/mDriveOOo/README.md

 ### Open your OneDrive:

-In File - Open - File name enter: vnd.microsoft-apps://youraccount@gmail.com/ or vnd.microsoft-apps:///
+In File - Open - File name enter: vnd.microsoft-apps://your_account/ or vnd.microsoft-apps:///

-If you don't give your account, you will be asked for...
+If you don't give your_account, you will be asked for...

 After authorizing the OAuthOOo application to access your OneDrive, your OneDrive should open!!! normally  ;-)